Conditional dynamics of optomechanical two-tone backaction-evading measurements

-This gives the optimal value of the sideband parameter, which both depends on the rate at which information is transferred to the cavity mode and the rate at which thermal decoherence influences the measurement.
+This gives the optimal value of the sideband parameter, which both depends on the rate at which information is transferred to the cavity and on the thermal decoherence rate.

-Turning our attention to \eqref{VarPcond}, we notice the variance $\sigma^2_{P_m}$ is not affected by the measurement (independent of $\eta$).
-Heating of the phase quadrature is an unavoidable consequence of measurement backaction and entails that highly pure squeezed states are not accessible via continuous monitoring.
-Furthermore, having access to the full CM we can consider the conditional state of mode $\hat a$ (which is never squeezed) and the steady-state correlations.
-Due to the measurement, conditional entanglement between modes $\hat a$ and $\hat b$ can be established which has been missed in previous analyses of this setting.

 \emph{Effects of counter-rotating terms.}---We now explore the effect of the counter-rotating (CR) terms appearing in Eq.~\eqref{Hint}.
-For the unconditional dynamics, corrections to the RWA have been studied in Ref.~\cite{DanielBAE}.
 As the drift matrix is explicitly time-dependent, we numerically integrate the equations of motion \eqref{Cond2} and consider the long-time limit, when the system settles in a time-periodic steady state.
-If the effect of $\hat H_{\mathrm{CR}}(t)$ is non-negligible, the ideal QND regime is perturbed and we expect a reduction of mechanical squeezing.
-This expectation is indeed confirmed by inspecting Fig.~\ref{f:PlotSq} ({\bf a}).
+The inclusion of the CR terms enables measurement backaction to reach $\hat X_m$ [see Fig.~\ref{f:Sketch} ({\bf d})] and therefore perturb the ideal QND regime.
+The consequent reduction of mechanical squeezing can be seen in Fig.~\ref{f:PlotSq} ({\bf a}).
 However, such a reduction is accompanied by the emergence of two novel features: (i) the stabilization of optomechanical entanglement to considerably larger values [panels ({\bf b}), ({\bf d})] and (ii) the appearance of squeezing in the cavity quadrature $\hat X_c$ [panel ({\bf c})].
-In particular, we see that the presence of CR terms can have a dramatic effect on entanglement, which survives in the steady state, as opposed to the typical entanglement `sudden death' predicted by RWA~\cite{SuddenDeath}.
+In particular, the presence of CR terms can have a dramatic effect on entanglement, which survives in the steady state, as opposed to the typical entanglement `sudden death' predicted by RWA~\cite{SuddenDeath}.
 Furthermore, the RWA solution entirely misses intra-cavity squeezing~\cite{SM}.
-We thus see that corrections to RWA can lead to qualitatively different quantum features, which is a second major result of the present work.
+We thus see that corrections to RWA can lead to qualitatively different features, which is a second major result of our work.